-Process models are important because they document existing processes and thus process knowledge.
-They can also be used to train new employees and can be expanded into work instructions.
-Process analyses and optimizations can also be carried out using process models, as they visually illustrate optimization potentials such as duplicate process steps or bottlenecks.
-Process models are also used for process controlling, for example, to check whether process compliance has been adhered to.
+Process models are important because they document existing processes and provide process knowledge.
+They can also be used to train new employees and be expanded into work instructions.
+Process analyses and optimizations can be carried out using process models, as they visually illustrate optimization potentials, such as duplicate process steps or bottlenecks.
+Process models are also used for process controlling, for example, to ensure business processes are compliant.

 How is a process model created?

-A basic process model is created corresponding to the process documentation in the process management life cycle.
-First, process information is required (i.e., information about the process flow as well as the persons and systems involved).
-To obtain this information, interview or observe employees or use process-relevant documentation.
-In process mining, the process information is obtained from system data in the event logs.
+A basic process model is created using the process documentation in the process management lifecycle.
+Process information (i.e., information about the process flow as well as the persons and systems involved) is gathered by interviewing or observing employees or using process-relevant documentation.
+In process mining, process information is obtained from system data in event logs.
 The model creation is called process discovery.

 Why do process models differ in appearance?

-The representation of the process model depends on the prevailing modeling guidelines in a company.
-The modeling guidelines define the framework conditions for modeling in a company.
-These include, for example, the level of detail, the modeling direction, the modeling language used, and the objects used in the respective language.
-Models of the same process can therefore differ greatly because different languages or objects were used.
+The representation of a process model depends on the prevailing modeling guidelines.
+In other words, the modeling guidelines define the framework conditions for modeling.
+These include the level of detail, modeling direction, and language used as well as the objects used in the respective language.
+Models of the same process can differ greatly when different languages or objects are used.

-In the following, the example process “eliminate hunger” is shown.
+In the following two sample processes, the process to “eliminate hunger” is modeled.
 In the first example, the model was created using the common modeling language BPMN.
 The second example shows the same process, but uses an event-driven process chain (EPK).